Skip to Content

 With that said, public transport is popular with budget backpackers, and it is mostly safe.
 This is one way to travel for those who want to get around as the locals do!

-Be sure to check out all of our other blogs about traveling Sri Lanka.
-Some of our most popular include:
+Thanks for reading our blog.
+Be sure to check out all of our other blogs about traveling Sri Lanka as you continue to travel through this remarkable country.
+Some of our favorite places and experiences include:

 17 Things to do in Trincomalee, Sri Lanka